Lolland Line: Stations

-A/S Lollandsbanen was a Danish railway company operating the Nykøbing F–Nakskov line mostly on the island of Lolland.
+Operating company

+Until 2009, the Lolland Line was operated by the Danish railway company A/S Lollandsbanen.
 Established in 1954, it was based on the remains of Det Lolland-Falsterske Jernbane-Selskab (LFJS).
 The company received funding from the now defunct Storstrøm County and from the central government.

 The company was merged with Vestsjællands Lokalbaner A/S and Østbanen into a new company, Regionstog A/S, on 1 January 2009 and then on 1 July 2015 into Lokaltog A/S.